ramantehlan/ramantehlan/README.md

 Hello, Folks! 👋

 I am Raman Tehlan(RT).
 I have a passion for building scalable and distributed systems.
-I also like creating Open-Source projects, find it on [github](https://github.com/ramantehlan).
+I also like creating Open-Source projects.
 I was previously involved in organizing PyData Delhi and helping other organizations like ILUGD(India Linux User Group Delhi).
 I blog once in a while, at [ramantehlan.github.io/blog](https://ramantehlan.github.io/blog).
 Where I cover topics like distributed systems, databases, and other things that I find interesting.

 ### Skills 🛠️